Process Overview & Programs

-During the 2015-16 winter season, from November 16 to March 31, Ascencia will operate 2 winter shelter programs.
-One is located in Glendale and provides 100-beds for single adults at 1219 Los Angeles Street.
-The other is located in Highland Park and provides 30 beds for single adults in the Northeast Los Angeles area.
-Homeless adults can walk in off the streets and receive a safe, clean bed, a hot shower and warm meals.
+Stay tuned for Ascencia’s winter shelter operational hours and location.
+This service is dedicated to single adults in the Northeast Los Angeles area.
+Homeless adults can walk in off the streets and receive a safe, clean bed, a hot shower, and warm meals.

 Permanent Supportive Housing

 Housing linked with continued services helps formerly homeless people keep their housing.
 Ascencia both operates its own supportive housing programs and refers clients to other providers.
 There is no time limit for this program, but clients frequently move out as their financial position improves.
 All program participants are expected to be responsible tenants.